 Over the last 2-3 years management of Microdochium nivale has changed radically with two key drivers impacting on turfgrass management:

 Dove-tailed with climate, we continue to see the impact of E.U. legislation with the withdrawal of effective fungicide actives.
 Over the last 3 years we have lost Prochloraz, Iprodione, Chlorothalonil (in mixtures) and recently Propiconazole.
 Newer chemistries coming into the market contain significantly less A.I and so are not as effective on the grass plant pathogen as the products they replace.
 Less A.I also means a shorter longevity of effective control.
-This is further compounded by higher grass growth rates occurring late into the autumn/winter period so fungicide actives are removed in the grass clippings at a faster rate.
+This is further compounded by higher grass growth rates occurring late into the Autumn/Winter period, so fungicide actives are removed in the grass clippings at a faster rate.
 Going into Autumn 2020, we now have a much narrower choice of fungicides and therefore timing of application to maximise efficacy will be key.

 Headland Amenity have been pioneering research work since 2007, carrying out independent trials at the S.T.R.I using a combination of products to minimise Microdochium nivale.
 Our strategy featuring the 20-20-30 tankmix of Turfite Elite, Liquid Turf Hardener and Seamac Proturf Fe has been continuously refined and improved with the recent addition of Mantle®, enhancing efficacy.

 A low pH liquid iron supplemented with magnesium and seaweed to acidify the leaf surface.

 A low pH calcium and magnesium liquid solution with nitrate N to facilitate faster uptake.

 Now utilising potassium phosphite and supplemented with salicylic acid, a proven plant defence elicitor.

 A water-soluble micronutrient package containing manganese, zinc, magnesium and the Harpin Plant Elicitor.